goGPS-Project/goGPS_MATLAB/branches/attitude/README.txt

    For real-time tasks:
    - 'Instrument Control Toolbox' installed on MATLAB
-   - GPS receiver providing raw data on a COM port (currently u-blox UBX, Fastrax IT03 and SkyTraq binary protocols are supported) with their own drivers installed
+   - GPS receiver providing raw data on a COM port (currently u-blox UBX, Fastrax IT03, SkyTraq and NVS BINR binary protocols are supported) with their own drivers installed
    - GPS permanent station(s) broadcasting raw data in RTCM 3.x format through NTRIP protocol (at least '1002' or '1004' messages)